toolsplus/nx-forge/docs/reference/executors.md

 Builds the Forge app project named `<nx-forge-app-name>` to the directory specified in the `outputPath` property.
 If the Forge app project has dependent resource projects (Custom UI), this will build dependent projects first before building the Forge app itself.

-::: info
+::: warning
-We are considering deprecating and removing the `build` executor in favor of the `package` executor.
+The `build` executor is deprecated in favor of a native Nx build (webpack or esbuild) in combination with the `package` executor.
+Refer to the [migration guide](../guides/migrating-to-package-executor) for more information.

-Read more about this in the following discussion: https://github.com/toolsplus/nx-forge/discussions/86
 :::

 **_Properties_**